 Yes.
 The intent is to allow repair to minor surface imperfections of the hull and appendages, without altering the standard shapes and dimensions as controlled by the master production molds.
-These minor surface imperfections include gelcoat scratches, minimally damaged areas and minor molding imperfections such as print-through, and can result from various causes such as trailering, ramp launching, docking, etc. The types of modifications, maintenance and repair that meet these "minimal" or "minor" standards are listed in Class Rule C.7.1 and C.8.1.
-Anything beyond these standards is subject to the requirements of Sections D.2.5 and E.2.2 of the Class Rules, which specify that repairs need to be performed after permission has been received from the Licensed Manufacturer.
-A member of the IJ70CA's Technical Committee (contact information is on the IJ70CA website) can initially coordinate the approval process.
+These minor surface imperfections include gelcoat scratches, minimally damaged areas and minor molding imperfections such as print-through-and can result from various causes such as trailering, ramp launching, docking, etc. The types of modifications, maintenance and repair that meet these "minimal" or "minor" standards are listed in Class Rule C.7.1 and C.8.1.
+Anything beyond these standards is subject to the requirements of Sections D.2.5 and E.2.2 of the Class Rules, which specify that repairs need to be performed by (or supervised by) a Licensed Manufacturer (LM) after permission has been received from the IJ70CA Technical Committee.
+A member of the Technical Committee (contact information is on the IJ70CA website) can initially coordinate the approval process.
 The technical chair of each country's national J/70 class can also assist in this process.